-Myth Eight is that you have to take big risks to get big gains.
+Myth Eight is that you have to take significant risks to get significant gains.

-Myth Nine is about the lies we tell ourselves, that money is beyond our control or those who are successful at it are different than us, they have some knowledge or abilities that we can’t access or don’t have.
+Myth Nine covers the lies we tell ourselves, that money is beyond our control, or those who are successful at it are different than us, they have some knowledge or abilities that we can’t access or don’t have.

 There is a lot of great information in this chapter including an exhaustive list of the fees you might find in mutual funds and just how devastating they can be to your investments.
 But holy cow, does he belabor each point until you’re just begging for each section to get to the point.

 Chapter Three, Step Three is all about the price of your dreams.
-Despite the cringe inducing name of this chapter, there is a ton of good information here and some simple calculations you can do to get some real numbers so you know how much you need to retire.
+Despite the cringe-inducing name of this chapter, there is a ton of useful information here and some simple calculations you can do to get some real numbers, so you know how much you need to retire.